omoju/omoju.github.io/_posts/2016-11-24-Babasola-Thomas-At-80.md

   </figcaption>
 </figure>

-While in Nigeria, it was always agbada.
-He didn’t adhere to conventions at all.
-Most Nigerian business men and COEs wore the western business uniform, the suit.
-Not my Dad, for him it was full agbada; not even buba sokoto, full agbada.
-When it came to parties, my father often out dressed the celebrant, while most would consider this poor taste, not my father.
-He couldn’t honestly give two f**ks.
+While in Nigeria, it is always agbada.
+He doesn’t adhere to conventions at all.
+Most Nigerian business men and COEs wear the western business uniform, the suit.
+Not my Dad, for him it was full agbada; not even buba sokoto, <i>full</i> agbada.
+When it comes to parties, my father often out dresses the celebrant, while most would consider this poor taste, not my father.
+He doesn’t honestly give two f**ks.
 He lives life by his rules.

 <center>
 . . .